cite/spf_whitelist/README.md

 # spf\_whitelist

-This simple ruby script is used to generate a CIDR map usable for e.g. the Postfix MTA to except large email providers from things like blacklist checks.
+This simple ruby script is used to generate a CIDR map usable for e.g. the Postfix MTA to exclude large email providers from things like blacklist checks.

-It the amount of whitelist entries differ more than 10%, a warning is issued and the new file is not written.
+It the amount of whitelist entries differs more than 10%, a warning is issued and the new file is not written.
 In that case, call the script again with "-f".

-NOTE: This is by no means secure, a single changed line from e.g. 127.16.0.0./12 to e.g. 172.12.0.0/12 would no count towards the diff, but make a HUGE difference.
+NOTE: This is by no means secure, a single changed line from e.g. 127.16.0.0/12 to e.g. 172.12.0.0/12 would not count towards the diff, but make a HUGE difference.

 ## Dependencies